ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 ### Styling a UI component addon

 Addon developers have many options for handling styles within their addons.
 For example, we could stick to plain old CSS, or use a preprocessor like Less or Sass.
 Most addon authors prefer Sass.
 We could automatically style the UI elements when they are used in an app, or we could let the developer who installed the addon choose which stylesheets to include.
 Here are a few different approaches.
-Luckily, the Ember CLI handles most of the work for us and we don't have to worry about the inner workings of asset compilation.
+Luckily, the ember-cli handles most of the work for us and we don't have to worry about the inner workings of asset compilation.

 #### Automatically including CSS stylesheets in addons